Frequently Asked Questions

 Students study both French and Spanish in Year 7, and then select one language for study in Years 8 and 9.

 How do students choose their GCSE level subjects?

 - We currently offer around 15 different GCSE and other level 2 qualifications.

-- We provide a Guided Choices Programme enabling students to choose the subjects that they are interested in and ones which will challenge their abilities.
-This all commences in November of Year 8.
-It is followed by an in-depth GCSE guided choices information, advice and guidance programme culminating in a Guided Choices Evening in March of Year 8.
+- In Year 9, we provide a Guided Choices Programme enabling students to choose the subjects that they are interested in and ones which will challenge their abilities.
+It is followed by an in-depth GCSE guided choices information, advice and guidance programme culminating in a Guided Choices Evening in March of Year 9.

 - We build the Key Stage 4 options around the subjects our students want to study.